Place and route

-Place and route is a stage in the design of printed circuit boards, integrated circuits, and field-programmable gate arrays.
+Place and route (also called PnR or P&R) is a stage in the design of printed circuit boards, integrated circuits, and field-programmable gate arrays.
 As implied by the name, it is composed of two steps, placement and routing.
 The first step, placement, involves deciding where to place all electronic components, circuitry, and logic elements in a generally limited amount of space.
 This is followed by routing, which decides the exact design of all the wires needed to connect the placed components.
 This step must implement all the desired connections while following the rules and limitations of the manufacturing process.

 Place and route is used in several contexts: